nossrannug/feast-postgres/README.md

     user: username
     password: password
 ```

+If the schema does not exists, the user will need to have privileges to create it.
+If the schema exists, the user will only need privileges to create the table.

 ### Example
 Start by setting the values in `feature_store.yaml`.
 Then use `copy_from_parquet_to_postgres.py` to create a table and populate it with data from the parquet file that comes with Feast.